Friday, May 13, 2011

 Or maybe she honed those let's move it along, BOOM!
 BOOM! skills when she became the drum majorette for the Hawaiian Guitar Band in High School.
 Guess she wasn't content to just play the music.
 She had to lead the music.
 Did I mention she loves a parade?
 At any rate, she marched us along our merry way in a John Sousa kind of way.
 The girl had energy.
 And determination.

 We didn't always go along with her easily of course, but she usually triumphed.
 We were a handful and pretty darn hard on her.
 After years of that, one day out of the blue she jumped on top of the kitchen table and with her hands in the air chanted loudly, "I AM WONDERFUL!
 I AM WONDERFUL!"
 We were stunned.
-It was impressive.
+It was weird, but pretty impressive.

 But then she always had her biggest fan in the audience anyway.
 Her Ernie.
 Always on her side.
 Once a sweetheart always a sweetheart back in that day.
 She got him young and trained him well.
 They were a happy couple.